 But sometimes using a conjunction at the beginning of a sentence makes the sentence stand out.
-As you can see in this clip from the movie “Finding Forrester,” it’s a pretty effective way to make a point.
+As this scene from the movie “Finding Forrester” shows, it’s a pretty effective way to make a point.

 In informal English, it’s fine to break this rule, and it’s broken often.
 You can start a sentence with a conjunction to add on to someone else’s sentence, add to a thought or respond to a question.